ferrocene/ferrocene/ferrocene/doc/evaluation-plan/src/link-with-iso-requirements.rst

 In addition, Ferrocene follows an open source development model.
-Nevertheless, Ferrocene is the qualified version of the open source Rust compiler, and will therefore follow a develoment process in accordance to 11.4.8.
+Nevertheless, Ferrocene is the qualified version of the open source Rust toolchain, and will therefore follow a develoment process in accordance to 11.4.8.

 In order to respect these three steps, we'll manage five documents: